nabilnaja/Python-Training/README.md

 hex(I), oct(I), and bin(I) : convert an integer to its representation string in these three bases.

 int(str, base) converts a runtime string to an integer per a given base.

+is_integer : test if the number is an integer.

+bit_length : gives the number of bits necessary to represent an integer.